DataHurdler/Econ-ML/Tree-Ensembles/tree-ensembles-en.md

 * Gradient boosting classifier
 * XGBoost

 Even though logistic regression is not covered in this chapter, I included it in the Python implementation for comparison purposes.
-Although not necessary, I use a Python class in this implementation.
+Although not necessary, I also use a Python class in this implementation.
 Here is the full script:

 ```python
 import random